 Video Introduction: The basics about irregular verbs in Spanish

-Irregular verbs are really common in the language, so to use them we must memorize their conjugations.
-Some of them will change their form for a few pronouns, but not for others, but most of the time they have an unpredictable behavior.
+Spanish irregular verbs are really common in the language, so to use them we must memorize their conjugations.
+Some of them will change their form for a few pronouns and stay the same for others, but most of the time they will have an unpredictable behavior.
 Here is a video explaining more about irregular verbs in Spanish and giving some specific examples.

 What are Spanish irregular verbs? – Los verbos irregulares

-There are a lot of Spanish irregular verbs apart from SER, ESTAR and the others listed in the image above.
-In this lesson, we will focus more on providing examples of sentences using Spanish irregular verbs for you to see that they are important in everyday conversations, and that there is no way to master the language without spending time on them.
-We will be covering some of these verbs with more details and activities in other lessons.
-For now, check this short list of common Spanish irregular verbs.
+There are lots of irregular verbs in Spanish besides SER, ESTAR and the others listed in the image above.
+Later, we will see some examples of sentences using Spanish irregular verbs for you to see that they are important in everyday conversations, and that there is no way to master the language without spending time on them.
+Check this short list of common Spanish irregular verbs.
 Click on play to listen to the conjugations.

 Tener – Yo tengo, tú tienes, él tiene, nosotros tenemos, vosotros tenéis, ellos tienen